Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Proposed Multi-Agent Reinforcement Learning (MARL) for EH Two-Hop Communications with Partially Observable State

 \subsection{Markov game}

-In our scenario, the transmitter and the relay independently decide on the transmit power to use for data transmission with the aim of maximizing the achieved throughput.
-When only one node is considered, e.g., in a point-to-point scenario, these decision-making situations can be modelled as Markov decision processes.
-However, in our case, the achieved throughput depends on the transmission policies of both the transmitter and the relay.
+In our scenario, $\text{N}_1$ and $\text{N}_2$ independently decide on the transmit power to use for data transmission.
+When only one node is considered, e.g., in a point-to-point scenario, these decision-making situations can be modeled as Markov decision processes.
+However, in our case, the achieved throughput depends on the transmission policies of both $\text{N}_1$ and $\text{N}_2$.
 Consequently, Markov decision processes are no longer suitable because more than one node has to be considered.
 Markov games are a generalization of Markov decision processes and are used to model decision-making situations in which more than one agent is involved \cite{Littman94}.